Trout Unlimited: Activities

 Trout Unlimited established a program in the early 2000s to train volunteers to monitor streams in areas of natural gas extraction in the East's Marcellus Shale region.
 The program has expanded to include monitoring in areas where pipelines are proposed or being constructed.
-Several hundred volunteers have been trained in the program and they have helped to identify a number of pollution events that were subsequently addressed.

 Trout in the Classroom is one of TU's largest youth education initiatives.
 Volunteers help teachers set up aquariums in the classrooms, and students raise trout from eggs during the school year.
 The program supports ecology-related curriculum and helps to educate students in the importance of cold, clean water not only for trout, but also for people.
 These programs take place in classrooms all over the country.
 TU started a similar program for college students with the purpose of raising awareness for "public lands and native fish".

-TU's Veteran's Service Program provides activities and engagement for former and current military members and their families.
-The organization also has an active diversity initiative to expand the reach of conservation and fly fishing.

 Funding

 Trout Unlimited draws some of its funding from membership fees and contributions.
 Chapters often undertake fundraising activities to pay for their restoration work, or they may seek grants through TU's Embrace a Stream program.

 Projects undertaken by scientists and conservationists working for Trout Unlimited are funded through competitive grants as well as cost-share agreements with federal agencies such as the U.S. Forest Service, the U.S. Department of Agriculture, the National Park Service and the Bureau of Land Management.
 These grants fund large projects such as dam removal and culvert removals or repairs, bank stabilization and restoration, in-stream habitat building.